 Considering that one knows everything right even in the Orthodox Christianity is a dangerous temptation, therefore, one should keep an open mind, not to change the rightful faith beliefs, but to extend them in ways that make sense today, in this world, without posing a threat to the Christian tradition.

 For example, if you share an idea through your behavior, an explanation or an answer and another person rejects it, you could feel ashamed.
 Either of what you said or of the fact that you wrongfully hoped the other person would cherish your idea.
 If you feel shame because of what you said, the case is that you didn’t really believe it so much (and you cherished your image more) and in the latter case it is discounting the reality that each of us is entitled to own beliefs, including rejecting other beliefs.

 This is what freedom of expression means: that you allow and accept, and even fight for the right of another person saying something you don’t agree to.
-In their essence, both totalitarisms (such as communism, fascism) and political correctness (cultural marxism) admit no opposition and no middleground.
-Totalitarisms use propaganda and mass control and political corectness uses public relations, lobby and public policies.
-In essence, in a true democracy nobody should feel ashamed of saying what one thinks and believes out of fright of negative repercussions.
+In their essence, both totalitarisms (such as communism, fascism) and political correctness (cultural Marxism) admit no opposition and no middle ground.
+Totalitarisms use propaganda and mass control and political correctness uses public relations, lobby and public policies.
+In essence, in a true democracy, nobody should feel ashamed of saying what one thinks and believes out of fright of negative repercussions.